Nashville Lore – 5 Interesting Facts

 The Tennessee State Capitol building is one of Nashville’s most prominent examples of Greek Revival architecture.
 It is one of only twelve state capitols (along with those of Alaska, Delaware, Florida, Hawaii, Louisiana, Nebraska, New Mexico, New York, North Dakota, Ohio, and Virginia) that does not have a dome.

-Our great city has an enormous number of interesting facts.
-Tell me about your favorite bit of Nashville lore in the comments below.
+Our great city has an enormous number of interesting bits of historical lore.
+Tag us on your favorite social media and tell us about your favorite interesting facts about Nashville.
 Thanks for reading!